geoserver/geoserver/doc/en/developer/source/quickstart/eclipse_m2.rst

 Eclipse M2 Quickstart
 =====================

 This guide is designed to get developers up and running as quick as possible.
-For a more comprehensive guide see the the :ref:`eclipse_guide`.
+For a more comprehensive guide see the :ref:`eclipse_guide`.

 .. include:: checkout.txt